 Through the support of our partners M&G plc, we are able to offer an exciting package of free project resources to help your Young Tree Champions be a Force For Nature.
 Available resources include:

-- A choice of beautiful trees (packs contain fruit trees, broadleaf trees, orchards trees or hedgerow whips)
+- A choice of beautiful trees (packs contain fruit trees, broadleaf trees, orchard trees or hedgerow whips)

-- Speakers Trust teacher training and pupil workshop.
+- Speakers Trust teacher training and pupil workshop (selected schools only)

 Helpful project application tools

-Make a start by reading our Project Application Guidance there are lots of top tips and suggestions to help you plan a brilliant project.
-Use our Questionnaire template, to help define what matters most to your Young Tree Champions.
-Once you’ve agreed what matters most, use our Action Plan Template (see an example Action Plan here) to plan your project before completing the project application form.
+Make a start by reading our project application guidance where you can find lots of top-tips and suggestions to help you plan a brilliant project.
+Use our questionnaire template, to help define what matters most to your Young Tree Champions.
+Once you’ve agreed what matters most, use our action plan template (see an example action plan here) to plan your project before completing the project application form.

-Watch our videos to hear about how The Tree Council’s Young Tree Champions programme has helped to inspire pupils and teachers from all across the UK.
+Watch our introductory webinar to find out what The Tree Council’s Young Tree Champions programme is all about.

 Becoming a National Beacon School

 Beacon Schools are schools that have gone the extra mile to complete the 5 steps to becoming a Beacon School.
-Step 3, delivering a Young Tree Champion Project is the biggest step.
-To achieve Beacon School status your school needs to demonstrate, in your project self-assessment form (completed at the end of your project) and through posts on your club space, that your school has delivered a whole school project, across the curriculum (connecting, learning, caring and sharing activities), on campus (planting trees, learning outdoors) and in your school community (events, newsletters) both locally and at a national level (club news posts).
+Not only do Beacons deliver a Young Tree Champion Project, but also show a commitment to continuing to build on these connections to nature and learning opportunities.
+To achieve Beacon School status your school needs to demonstrate, in your project self-assessment form (completed at the end of your project) and through posts on your club space, that your school has delivered a whole school project, across the curriculum (connecting, learning, caring and sharing activities), on campus (planting trees, learning outdoors) and in your school community (events, newsletters).

-Beacon Schools will be awarded at the Force for Nature festival on 15 June 2022.
+The latest Beacon Schools will be announced and awarded at the Force For Nature celebration event on 15 June 2023.

 Yes – we will provide plenty of other resources and ways for your Young Tree Champions to connect, learn and share the power of trees.

-- Engage with existing eco-club or student council and put your project on the agenda
+- Engage with existing eco-club, student council, forest school or gardening club and put your project on the agenda

 Please note: It is not possible to select specific species from the list to create a bespoke pack.

 Plant your trees where they can receive lots of sunlight and where the drainage is good.
-Also consider a location that is accessible to all and allows you to water your young trees and saplings regularly and easily in the first 2-3 years (near an outdoor tap).
+Also consider a location that is accessible to all and allows you to water your young trees and saplings regularly and easily in the first 2-3 years (eg. near an outdoor tap).